 04. Apple Airpods

-Last year, the biggest discount we saw was around £20/$30, which is hardly worth it really.
+Last year, the biggest discount we saw was around £20/$30, which isn't much to shout about.
 However, with the new improved Apple Airpods (2019) out now, we're hopeful we'll see much better Black Friday Airpod deals in November.
 We'll keep you updated with any great deals that land, so make sure to bookmark this page and check back nearer the time.

 05. Wacom drawing tablets

-It's notoriously difficult to find a discounted Wacom product, which is why Black Friday 2018 was such a pleasant surprise for designers in the market for one.
+It's tricky to find discounted Wacom products, which is why Black Friday 2018 was such a pleasant surprise for designers in the market for one.
 Various retailers dropped the price of Wacom's sought-after products, the best Black Friday deals seeing a whopping $200-$500 knocked off the popular Cintiq Pro range.
 Wacom has recently released its budget Wacom Cintiq 16.
 It'll be interesting to see if any Black Friday deals crop up on this already affordable creative pen display.

 06. External hard drives

-Look out for more Black Friday information and deals coming soon!
+Look out for more Black Friday and Cyber Monday 2019 information and deals coming soon!